zarnihlawn/Study-Haven/Harvard - CS50.md

 ## 3. Lecture Details

 > Note : Make sure you have a score of at least 70% on each of this course's problem sets and labs as well as its final project.
 Only then you will be eligible for a free CS50 Certificate.
-Also, external direct help are
+Please do check out the [Academic Honesty](https://cs50.harvard.edu/x/honesty/)

 | Lecture        | Lecture Video | Problem Set |
 |----------------|---------------|-------------|